aesara-devs/aesara/doc/extending/creating_a_c_op.rst

 To allow portability between platforms, the NumPy C-API defines its own data types which should be used whenever you are manipulating a NumPy array's internal data.
-The data types most commonly used to implement C ops are the following : ``npy_int{8,16,32,64}``, ``npy_uint{8,16,32,64}`` and ``npy_float{32,64}``.
+The data types most commonly used to implement C :class:`Op`\s are the following : ``npy_int{8,16,32,64}``, ``npy_uint{8,16,32,64}`` and ``npy_float{32,64}``.